 - Interviews with key stakeholders at district, national and cross-country levels, and group discussions with district health teams;

 - Observation of DHSSi workshops and district planning activities;

 - Using a Planning and Management Assessment Tool (PAMAT) designed by the evaluation team to assess district planning and management practice; and

 - Analysis of secondary quantitative data sources, including Health Management Information System (HMIS) data on population-level coverage of key maternal and child health interventions, and programme monitoring information on reduction of priority health system bottlenecks selected by districts through their planning processes.

 Outcomes and wider impacts

-The evaluation will provide robust evidence to help UNICEF, Ministries of Health (MoHs), and partners understand the effectiveness of approaches to support district health planning and management, and ways to strengthen current programme design.
-Importantly, the evaluation approach will help to assess the effectiveness of this initiative, processes involved, and key aspects of context that affect programme outcomes.
-As a multi-year evaluation, annual findings will directly support ongoing programme decisions.
-The findings will also support decisions by UNICEF and others on future implementation and scale up.
-Over the longer term, the evaluation can inform other interventions aimed at strengthening sub-national planning and management.
-The evaluation will also contribute to the evidence base on approaches to strengthening district health system management, as this is an area with limited research.
+The evaluation provided robust evidence to help UNICEF, Ministries of Health (MoHs), the Bill & Melinda Gates Foundation and other partners understand the effectiveness of approaches to support district health planning and management, and ways to strengthen programme design.
+This included information on the strengths and weaknesses of different implementation models, key aspects of context that affected programme outcomes, and other areas where support was needed to enable effective subnational management.
+UNICEF adapted programme approaches each year following evaluation findings, and the evaluation also informed plans for future programming following DHSSi.
+The findings can also inform other interventions aimed at strengthening sub-national planning and management, and contribute to the wider evidence base on subnational health governance, an area with relatively limited research.